GeoNode/documentation/install/advanced/core/index.rst

 4. Configure PostgreSQL 13
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You most likely want to change thhe password before applying the sql commands below
+You most likely want to change the password before applying the sql commands below

 .. code-block:: shell